vishalned/MMEarth-data/README.md

 ## Data Loading
 A sample Jupyter Notebook that shows an example to load the data using pytorch is [here](https://github.com/vishalned/MMEarth-train/blob/main/examples/data_loader_example.ipynb).
+Alternatively, the dataloader has also been added to [TorchGeo](https://torchgeo.readthedocs.io/en/latest/api/datasets.html).

 ## Getting Started
 To get started with this repository, you can install the dependencies and packages with this command